yazhcodes/Pewlett-Hackard-Analysis/Challenge/README.md

 # OVERVIEW
   As a huge cohort of baby boomers begin to retire, Pewlett-Hackard is looking to future proof itself by planning ahead for this upcoming change.
 PH wants to determine the list of retiring employees eligible for a retirement package and the number of vacancies that have to be filled in.
 They would also like to hand pick few of these qualified retiring employees and see if they would be interested to participate in a Mentorship program for the new employees.

+# ASSUMPTIONS
+The following analysis has been performed based on the below assumptions about the Pewlett-Hackard's policies.
+* Employees who were born between 1952 and 1955 have already retired.
+* Employees born in 1965 are set to retire this year.
+* All of these employees who are retiring this year are eleigible for a Mentorship program.
+* The vacancies created by the retired employees and retiring employees are yet to be filled in.
+* There is no mention about the status of employees born between 1956 and 1964, so they will ignored for the sake of this analysis.

 # RESULTS
 * Development, Production and Sales have the most number of retiring employees; Marketing, HR and Finance have the least number of retiring employees.